Skip to content

 You can contribute in several ways, and all of them are equally valuable:

-Fixing writing or grammar errors.
-If you find a typo, incorrect agreement, or any grammatical issue, please open an issue or submit a pull request to fix it.
-Don't hesitate to point out small errors.
+1. Fixing typos or grammar mistakes.
+If you find a typo, a grammatical error, or any writing issue, please open an issue or send a pull request with the fix.
+Don't be shy about pointing out small mistakes.
 They matter.

-Suggesting improvements to explanations.
-If a concept wasn't clear to you, it's very likely it wasn't clear to other people either.
+2. Suggesting improvements to explanations.
+If a concept wasn't clear to you, chances are it wasn't clear to other people either.
 Open an issue explaining what confused you and, if you have a suggestion for how to improve it, share it.
-This helps the book become more approachable.
+That helps the book become easier to learn from.

-Proposing new examples or exercises.
-If you created an example that illustrates a concept well, or if you have an exercise idea that would help readers practice, share it.
+3. Proposing new examples or exercises.
+If you came up with an example that illustrates a concept well, or if you have an idea for an exercise that would help readers practice, share it.
 The more varied the examples, the better the understanding.

-Reporting technical issues.
-If any code in the book doesn't work, if something is outdated relative to the latest version of Rust, or if you found a compatibility issue, please report it.
-This ensures the book stays accurate and up to date.
+4. Reporting technical problems.
+If any code in the book doesn't work, if something is out of date relative to the latest version of Rust, or if you ran into a compatibility issue, please report it.
+That keeps the book accurate and up to date.

-Adding new content.
-If you feel a topic is missing, or that a chapter could benefit from an additional section, you can propose the addition.
-We'll discuss together how to integrate it best.
+5. Adding new content.
+If you feel a topic is missing, or that a chapter could benefit from an additional section, you can propose adding it.
+We'll discuss together how to best integrate it.

 How to Make Your Contribution

-The process is simple and follows the standard open-source contribution workflow on GitHub.
-You'll find the book's repository at github.com/richarddalves/ultimate-rust.
+The process is simple and follows the standard open-source contribution flow on GitHub.
+You'll find the book's repository at github.com/ultimate-rust/content.

-The rule is clear and straightforward: if you found something that needs to be fixed or improved, you have two options.
+The rule is clear and uncomplicated: if you found something that needs fixing or improving, you have two options.

-If you identified the problem but don't know how to fix it, or simply prefer that someone else implements the solution, open an issue describing what you found.
-Be specific about which page or section the problem is on, what's wrong, and if you have any idea of how it could be better, share that too.
-I or another contributor will take a look and resolve it in the future.
+1. If you identified the problem but don't know how to fix it, or you'd simply rather have someone else implement the solution, open an issue describing what you found.
+Be specific about which page or section the problem is in, what's wrong, and, if you have any ideas about how it could be better, share those too.
+I or another contributor will see it and take care of it down the road.

-If you identified the problem and know how to fix it, or if you have a proposed improvement and want to implement it yourself, fork the repository, create a branch for your changes, make the necessary changes, and open a pull request.
+2. If you identified the problem and know how to fix it, or you have an improvement in mind and want to implement it yourself, fork the repository, create a branch for your changes, make the necessary edits, and open a pull request.
 In the pull request, explain what you changed and why.
-I'll review your contribution carefully, and if everything is aligned with the book's proposal, it will be merged.
+I'll review your contribution carefully and, if everything is aligned with the book's vision, it will be merged.

-There's no contribution too small.
-A corrected typo is just as valuable as an entire revised chapter.
+No contribution is too small.
+A fixed typo is just as valuable as a fully revised chapter.
 What matters is that you care enough to want to make this book better.

-Every accepted contribution will be recognized.
-When opening a pull request, you can add your name or nickname to the contributors list at the end of the book.
-It's a small but sincere way to say thank you for making this project better.
+Every accepted contribution will be acknowledged.
+When you open a pull request, you can add your name or nickname to the contributors list at the end of the book.
+It's a small but sincere way of saying thank you for making this project better.

 An Invitation

 This book only gets better if you get involved.
-So, as you read, keep a watchful eye.
-If something doesn't make sense, if something could be better, or if you simply find a small mistake, don't keep it to yourself.
+So as you read, keep a sharp eye out.
+If something doesn't make sense, if something could be better, or if you simply spot a silly little mistake, don't keep it to yourself.
 Open an issue.
 Send a pull request.
-Be part of the construction of this book.
+Be part of building this book.

 Together, we can create the best Rust resource that has ever existed.